Greavesy1899/VisceralToolkit/README.md

-# PLEASE READ: THIS WAS INITIALLY A TOOL FOR GODFATHER ONLY.
-SOME INFO MAYBE WRONG FOR DEAD SPACE OR THE SIMPSONS.
-# Godfather Toolkit
+# Visceral Toolkit

-A set of tools for 'The Godfather (2006) and The Godfather II (2009)".
-You may find that some of the tools in this program also work with other Visceral games, such as Dead Space.
+A set of Work in Progress tool suite for games created by EA Redwood Shores/Visceral Games, including:
+- The Godfather
+- The Godfather: Don's Edition
+- The Godfather II
+- Dead Space
+- Dead Space 2
+- Dead Space 3
+- Dante's Inferno

 Please check the release page for downloads.
-For the compiled version, please download the "GodfatherTools_vX.XX.zip". <br/>
+For the compiled version, please download the "VisceralToolkit_vX.XX.zip". <br/>
 https://github.com/Greavesy1899/VisceralToolkit/releases/

 For information about the game and this tool, pleae view the wiki: <br/>